discordjs/guide/guide/creating-your-bot/README.md

 });
 ```

+Notice how the code uses `.on` rather than `.once` like in the ready event.
+This means that it can trigger multiple times.
 Save the file, go back to your console, and start the process up again.
 Whenever a message is sent inside a channel your bot has access to, the message's content will be logged to your console.
 Go ahead and test it out!

 <tip>Inside your console, you can press the up arrow on your keyboard to bring up the latest commands you've run.
 Pressing `Up` and then `Enter` after closing the process is a nice, quick way to start it up again (as opposed to typing out the name each time).</tip>